unraid/docs/docs/unraid-connect/overview-and-setup.md

 ### Accessing your server when DNS is down

-When SSL is enabled, you typically access your Unraid server using a fully qualified domain name (FQDN), such as:
+When %%SSL|ssl%% is enabled, you typically access your Unraid server using a fully qualified domain name (FQDN), such as:

 ```
 https://ip.yourpersonalhash.myunraid.net